ionic-team/stencil-site/docs/testing/config.md

    * {@see https://developer.chrome.com/articles/new-headless/}
    */
   browserHeadless?: boolean;

   /**
+   * Whether to auto-open a DevTools panel for each tab.
+   * If this option is true, the headless option will be set false */ browserDevtools?: boolean;

+  /**
    * Slows down e2e browser operations by the specified amount of milliseconds.
    * Useful so that you can see what is going on.